-If you do not live in an area that receives organics collections or special fall leaf pick-ups for composting, then you must dispose of your leaves with your garbage.
+If you do not live in an area that receives organics collections, then you must dispose of your leaves with your garbage.

 You can place leaves, grass clippings, and small twigs (less than 1/2 inch in diameter) curbside for collection on your regularly scheduled trash collection days into: